Rashes

 skin which prevents more evaporation and dryness.
 Humectants take this a step further and

 actually draw moisture from the air into your skin.
-Both soften the rash and
+Both soften the rash and stop

-provide relief from itching.
+you from itching.

 - Keratolytics actually break down dead, thickened skin and